EXP Realty-Pyramid Scheme?

 Google, Amazon & Drones

 It is understood that most change or disruption in an industry can create fear and doubt.
 I remember recently when the CEO of Amazon, Jeff Bezos told people that drones would be delivering packages for Amazon and everyone just laughed!
 Drones?
 Really?
-Now look how we use drones.
+Now, look at how we use drones.

-Vision and forethought are always scrunized in the beginning.
+Vision and forethought are always scrutinized in the beginning.
 Oh, that won’t work.
 Haven’t we heard that way too much?
-Limiting beliefs.
+Limiting Beliefs.
 Don’t get caught up in being in the heard of naysayers.
 Be educated.
 Are you a leader or a follower?